Kushagra-Yadav/LEETCODE_POTD/README.md

 For its immediate parent we must return 1(for its distance from parent ) + maximum depth child can undergo so parent will not be required to recalculate it again.
 }}

 {{
+28-02-2024
+From each node call for child with depth +1 i.e 1 more than initial and store max depth when there is depth greater than maxdepth sotre it in answer
+}}

+{{
 16-01-2024